crest-cassia/oacis/en/configuring_host.md

 If you make a Run on OACIS, the run is automatically submitted to the specified computational host by default.
 However, there is an option to run it manually.
-When creating a run, set *"Submitted to"* field to *"manual submission"*.
+When creating a run, set the *"Submitted to"* field to *"manual submission"*.
 The jobs are not submitted to the remote host, but only a shell script to run the job is created.
 You can execute the shell script manually and include the results into OACIS later on.

 By the manual submission, you can conduct a minute customization against the job script although the submission is not automated.